GCT-Studios/JwarLore/content/Stories/The Game.md

 “Yes you are,” Hiro pointed to a Tanto sticking from his Gunso’s thigh.

-“Go and seek out the physician, Daisuke.
+“Go and seek out the physician, [[Daisuke]].
 He’s been stationed in the village at the bottom of the hill.
 Have him tend to your wound.”

 Hanso bowed down, dutifully acknowledging his orders.
 It took him a while to realise that he had been, in fact, injured.
 His hakama was slowly changing colours on the left leg, from blue to dark blue to wet black.
 There was a bloodied tanto, sticking out of his thigh like a lone branch on a massive tree trunk.
 The assassin must have hidden this weapon somewhere in his garb.